kinderp/teaster/README.md

 We'll use a [Factory Method](https://en.wikipedia.org/wiki/Factory_method_pattern) to instance the concrete RuntimeSource

+      RuntimeSource:

-RuntimeSource: it represents all the infos needed to feed Dockerfile or Vagrantfile templates.
-               it is an abstract class and defines the interface for all the concrete RuntimeSource objects RuntimeSourceDocker,RuntimeSourceVagrant we'll use jinja2 for templating.
+            it represents all the infos needed to feed Dockerfile or Vagrantfile templates. it is an abstract class and defines the interface for all the concrete RuntimeSource objects RuntimeSourceDocker,RuntimeSourceVagrant
+            We'll use jinja2 for templating.

-RuntimeSourceDocker: it is a concrete class. it implements RuntimeSource's interface. (it represents a Dockerfile)
+      RuntimeSourceDocker: it is a concrete class.
+                           it implements RuntimeSource's interface.
+                           it represents a Dockerfile

-RuntimeSourceVagrant: it is a concrete class. it implements RuntimeSource's interface. (it represents a Vagranfile)
+      RuntimeSourceVagrant: it is a concrete class.
+                            it implements RuntimeSource's interface.
+                            it represents a Vagranfile

 ------------------------

       RuntimeSourceTemplate: it is an abstract class.
-                       it defines the interface for the templates object instances: RuntimeSourceTemplateDocker, RuntimeSourceTemplateVagrant
+                             it defines the interface for the templates object instances RuntimeSourceTemplateDocker, RuntimeSourceTemplateVagrant

       RuntimeSourceTemplateDocker:

       RuntimeSourceTemplateVagrant:

 --------------------------

       RuntimeSourceCreator: it declares the factory method that creates a RuntimeSource object

       RuntimeSourceCreator: it defines the interface for the concrete runtime creator objects:

-RuntimeSourceCreatorDocker: concrete creator for RuntimeSourceDocker objects, it overrides the RuntimeSourceCreator's factory method to create a concrete RuntimeSourceDocker instance.
+      RuntimeSourceCreatorDocker: concrete creator for RuntimeSourceDocker objects
+                                  it overrides the RuntimeSourceCreator's factory method to create a concrete RuntimeSourceDocker instance.

       RuntimeSourceCreatorVagrant: concrete creator for RuntimeSourceVagrant objects, it overrides the RuntimeSourceCreator's factory method to create a concrete RuntimeSourceVagrant instance.

 -----------------------------